kallioderso/Phexor/README.md

 - Phexor's main goal is to achieve a high level of user-friendliness.
 - In Phexor, you can completely customize your GUI.
 - You don’t have unnecessary features instantly activated.
-- For additional features, you first need to activate them in the [Settings menu](https://github.com/kallioderso/Phexor/edit/master/README.md#settingsmenu).
+- For additional features, you first need to activate them in the [Settings menu](https://github.com/kallioderso/Phexor/tree/master?tab=readme-ov-file#settingsmenu).
-- You have a few [Shortcuts](https://github.com/kallioderso/Phexor/edit/master/README.md#shortcuts) for extra modes.
+- You have a few [Shortcuts](https://github.com/kallioderso/Phexor/tree/master?tab=readme-ov-file#shortcuts) for extra modes.
-- You can share your ideas by creating an [Issue](https://github.com/kallioderso/Phexor/Issues).
+- You can share your ideas by creating an [Issue](https://github.com/kallioderso/Phexor/issues).
-- In Phexor Everything getting be [Logged](https://github.com/kallioderso/Phexor/edit/master/README.md#logging) to Archive an easy Error identifikation
+- In Phexor, everything is [Logged](https://github.com/kallioderso/Phexor?tab=readme-ov-file#logging)  to archive and easily identify errors
-- In Phexors [Logs](https://github.com/kallioderso/Phexor/edit/master/README.md#logging), non Personal Datas like Directory Names or File Names getting be logged to ceep privacy
+- In Phexor's [Logs](https://github.com/kallioderso/Phexor?tab=readme-ov-file#logging), personal data like directory names or file names are not logged, to keep your privacy

 ***
 # Features